The Secret WW2 Learning Network is an educational charity registered in the UK - a Charitable Incorporated Organisation (CIO) No. 1156796

 September 1943 – Sir Charles Hambro resigns following a disagreement with Lord Selborne over policy and Major-General (later Sir) Colin Gubbins replaces Hambro as ‘CD’ for the remainder of the war.

-December 1943 – flights for SOE operations in Europe are temporarily halted following the discovery that the SOE network in Holland had been comprehensively penetrated by the Nazis (Das Englandspiel), leading to 54 agents being captured and killed.
+December 1943 – flights for SOE operations in Europe are temporarily halted following the discovery that the SOE network in Holland has been comprehensively penetrated by the Nazis (Das Englandspiel), leading to 54 agents being captured and killed.
 SOE operations in Holland needed to start all over again in 1944.

 April/May 1944 – SOE officers and members of the Greek resistance kidnap Major-General Heinrich Kreipe, commander of the 22nd Air Landing Division, on the Greek island of Crete and take him to Egypt.